9 Weeks Pregnant: The 9th Week of Pregnancy

 All the baby’s joints, including the knee, elbow, shoulder, ankle, and wrist joints, are working and allowing the baby to move about freely within the amniotic sac.
 Your baby’s heart began beating around day 24.
 Now the heart has divided into four chambers, and the valves are beginning to develop.
 Your baby can also make a fist and may begin sucking his/her thumb.

 Pregnancy Week 9: How big is your baby?

 Your baby is about the size of a grape, measuring 1.67 inches (4.24 centimeters) from its head to its rump, and weighs a fraction of an ounce.

 Pregnancy Week 9: What should you plan for this week?

-If you are over the age of 35 or have a family history of a genetic illness, such as cystic fibrosis, then you may want to consider seeing a genetic counselor.
+If you are over the age of 35 or have a family history of a genetic illness such as cystic fibrosis, then you may want to consider seeing a genetic counselor.
 Talk with your health care provider about obtaining a referral or the need to perform prenatal tests such as chorionic villus sampling (CVS).
 This test may be performed between 9 and 12 weeks and detects chromosomal abnormalities (i.e., Down Syndrome) and genetic disorders (i.e, cystic fibrosis) with high levels of accuracy (98-99%).
-Although the probabilities of identification are high, this test does not measure the severity of these disorders.

 Pregnancy Week 9: Tips for making your pregnancy better

 At this point in your pregnancy you may begin to feel more fatigued.
-This may be caused by the hormonal changes, trouble sleeping at night, or from your battle with morning sickness.
-Not sleeping well at night may be caused from not being able to find a comfortable position or from frequent trips to the bathroom.
-If you are having difficulty resting, you might want to consider changing your sleeping positions.
+This may be caused by hormonal changes, trouble sleeping at night, or morning sickness.
+Not sleeping well at night may be due to not being able to find a comfortable position or from frequent trips to the bathroom.
+If you are having difficulty sleeping, you might want to consider changing your sleeping positions.